GoogleCloudPlatform/flask-talisman/README.rst

 Content Security Policy
 -----------------------

-The default content security policy is extremely strict, and will prevent loading any resources that are not in the same domain as the application.
+The default content security policy is extremely strict and will prevent loading any resources that are not in the same domain as the application.
+Most web applications will need to change this policy.

 A slightly more permissive policy is available at ``talisman.GOOGLE_CSP_POLICY``, which allows loading Google-hosted JS